Want to know more about the financial advisor career path?

 Some of the major benefits of choosing a Personal Financial Planner as your career could be as under:

 - High-income potential - You can make a huge difference at a time when more people from all over the world are struggling to pull their finances together and plan for the future.

-- Dynamic and highly respected profession – It is a career of long commitment of meeting the ever-changing needs of your clients.
+- Dynamic and highly respected profession – It is a career of the long commitment to meeting the ever-changing needs of your clients.

-- The satisfaction that comes with helping people plan for their futures - As a financial planner, you become a coach and problem-solver and can provide truly personalized advice and services to your clients and maintaining high levels of financial planning and professionalism.
+- The satisfaction that comes with helping people plan for their futures - As a financial advisor, you become a coach and problem-solver and can provide truly personalized advice and services to your clients and maintaining high levels of financial planning and professionalism.

-As a financial planner with valuable expertise, you can expect personal satisfaction as well as financial rewards.
+As a financial advisor with valuable expertise, you can expect personal satisfaction as well as financial rewards.

-Education and Certifications required in financial planning career
+Education and Certifications required in financial advisor career

 A bachelor’s degree with additional education in financial planning is required.

-You can go for PG program in Financial Planning and Wealth Management or CFP certification that is recognized worldwide.
+You can go for a PG program in Financial Planning and Wealth Management or CFP certification that is recognized worldwide.
 Financial planning clients or employers or investors look for candidates with a bachelor's degree in accounting, finance, economics, business, mathematics or law.

 Programs in financial planning are becoming more widely available in colleges and universities.
 Financial advisors may also seek the Certified Financial Planner (CFP), the Chartered Financial Analyst (CFA) and the Chartered Financial Consultant (ChFC) designations.